 For the majority of businesses, the cost of rolling out a flexible benefits scheme is almost immediately negated by the cost savings gained through process standardization, retention and control of costs.

-Darwin, Thomson’s online benefits and rewards platform now integrated into NGA Online Benefits, introduces seamless admin checks, for example, matching the number of employees against invoices for premiums.
+NGA Benefits introduces seamless admin checks, for example, matching the number of employees against invoices for premiums.